cczhong11/List-of-ChatGPT-plugin/plugin/ABC Music Notation.md

 ## Description for Model

-Plugin for converting ABC music notation to wav, midi and postscript files.
-You can input ABC notation and get an audio files and sheet urls in return.
+Converts ABC music notation to WAV, MIDI, and PostScript files.
+This allows users to input ABC notation and receive corresponding audio files and sheet URLs in return.